Giridhar57/MLApp/README.md

 # MLApp

+This webapplicatiin classifies wheather the entered image is a Bike or Car or Bus or Truck.

-The llink for the app :  https://imgclsfr1.herokuapp.com
+The link for the webapp :  https://imgclsfr1.herokuapp.com